bitburner-official/bitburner-src/src/Documentation/doc/advanced/darknet.md

   - lv 3: more server restarts on the darknet
   - lv 4: It's hard to sustain this many backdoors without a lot of upkeep due to them going offline or resetting.
 More connection severing on the darknet. player starts taking damage sometimes. creepypasta appears on player terminal, signed by the darknet.
   - lv 5: ports and file writes and other ns methods sometimes fail silently, or return garbage data. hard mode that is effectively opt-in

-- WEBSTORM

-  - Runs on a timer, or when logging in after being online for a while?
-  - upgrade to harden scripts against restarts?
-  - some actions delay or impend the webstorm?
-  - webstorm needs indicator when starting and when recovering
-  - the oncoming of a storm is broadcast on every active packet capture, allowing player to capture on any server to monitor this

 - Attempt to make connection?